 - Significant events from your world’s recent and more distant history

 - Any global or local conflicts that affect your characters

-- Outlines of characters you’d like to feature in your novel (the character section of the Now Novel ideas finder will help you flesh characters out)
+- Outlines of characters you’d like to feature in your novel (you can create detailed character profiles when you use the step-by-step Now Novel process)

 Once you have a loose idea of your invented world you can depart from this blueprint wherever you like.
 Create a framework to base your world on all the same, so that you can keep track of the different backgrounds and characteristics of the people and places in your high fantasy novel.